Und3rf10w/kali-anonsurf/README.md

 # kali-anonstealth

-ParrotSec's anonsurf and stealth, ported to work with Kali Linux.
+ParrotSec's anonsurf and stealth capabilities, ported to work with Kali Linux.

 ## How to use this repo